Introduction

 - Enter Tool Path Length: Measure the total distance your tool will travel during cutting operations.
 This can be found in your CAM software or estimated from part geometry.

 - Input Feed Rate: Enter your average feed rate in mm/min.
-For detailed mode, specify separate rates for roughing (typically 80-120% of recommended) and finishing (50-80% for surface finish).
+For detailed mode, specify separate rates for roughing and finishing according to your validated process window.

 - Set Number of Passes: Include all cutting passes required.
 For multi-pass operations, multiply single-pass time by the number of passes.